simonmichael/hledger/hledger-ui/doc/hledger-ui.1.m4.md

 `-V` affects only the accounts screen.

-When you press `g`, the current and all previous screens are regenerated, which may cause a noticeable pause.
+When you press `g`, the current and all previous screens are regenerated, which may cause a noticeable pause with large files.
 Also there is no visual indication that this is in progress.

+`--watch` is not yet fully robust.
+It works well for normal usage, but many file changes in a short time (eg saving the file thousands of times with an editor macro) can cause problems at least on OSX.
+Symptoms include: unresponsive UI, periodic resetting of the cursor position, momentary display of parse errors, high CPU usage eventually subsiding, and possibly a small but persistent build-up of CPU usage until the program is restarted.

 }})